War in Abkhazia (1992–1993): Bombing and siege of Sukhumi

+In October 1992, two attempts were launched by Abkhaz separatists to take control over Ochamchire city.
+Both of these attempts failed as Georgians withstood Abkhazian attacks.

+On November 29, Abkhaz separatists took control over large Georgian village Kochara near Tkvarcheli, and conducted a campaign of ethnic cleansing against ethnic Georgians.

 In December 1992, Abkhaz troops began the shelling of Georgian-held Sukhumi.
 On 4 March 1993, Eduard Shevardnadze, head of the State Council of Georgia, arrived in the capital of the region to take control over the defensive operations in the city.
 The Minister of Economy, Beslan Kobakhia, arrived in Sukhumi during the negotiations with Goga Khaindrava.
 According to Kobakhia, separatist leader Ardzinba would resign if Shevardnadze would do the same.
-He didn't approve of the vandalism in Gagra and noted that Abkhazia officially never declared its intention to secede from Georgia.
 As commander-in-chief of Georgian Military Forces, Eduard Shevardnadze issued the order "measures on the defense of Ochamchira and the Sukhumi regions" that stated: "Military formations of different countries are concentrating in Gudauta and Gumista area.
 We have information that those forces have the serious goal of seizing Sukhumi and bringing chaos and turmoil to all of Georgia."
 On 10 February, Shevardnadze appointed Guram Gabiskiria as Mayor of Sukhumi.
 Meanwhile, the Georgian Parliament made an official declaration blaming Russia for aggression against Georgia and demanding the withdrawal of all Russian military forces from the territory of Abkhazia.

 On 16 March 1993, at 6 and 9 am the Abkhaz and the Confederation forces launched a full-scale attack on Sukhumi resulting in mass destruction and heavy casualties among civilians.
 At 2 am the Abkhaz side began artillery bombardments of Georgian positions at the Gumista River and Sukhumi.
 Later in the day several Russian Su-25 planes attacked Sukhumi through the morning of the next day.
 A Russian special detachment led the operation followed by Abkhaz fighters and CMPC volunteers.
 They crossed the Gumista River and took part of Achadara, but Georgian forces successfully stopped their advance.

 On 14 May, a short-lived ceasefire was signed.
 According to Georgian sources, on 2 July Russian navy ship landed up to 600 Russian Airborne Troops close to the village Tamishi, and engaged in a fierce battle with Georgian troops.
 The battle was one of the bloodiest in the war, with several hundred killed and wounded on both sides.
 Despite initial setbacks, the Georgian forces managed to retake their positions.
-In July, Russian detachments, Abkhaz military and CMPC volunteers captured the villages of Akhalsheni, Guma and Shroma of the Sukhumi region.